 The team, which features more than 140 lawyers in 15 offices worldwide, brings value to our clients in the following ways:

 - Oil and gas—Our highly diversified practice encompasses all types of transactional, regulatory and litigation matters.
 We advise oil and gas clients in each stage of exploration, development, production and distribution channel and the team represents clients in virtually every aspect of the energy industry.
 This includes upstream, midstream and downstream oil gas and power developers, oilfield service companies and natural gas pipelines and shippers.
-Read our Energy Landscape blog.
+Read our Environmental and Energy Brief.

 - Alternative energy—We represent developers and financial institutions on many of the most significant renewable electric generation projects in the United States and around the world, and provide comprehensive advice on all aspects of those transactions, including with respect to tax matters.
 We also represent parties with the development of biofuel facilities.
 Our lawyers have extensive experience representing industry participants in public offerings and private placements, mergers and acquisitions, project financings and joint ventures, as well as the resolution of disputes arising out of these activities.